Family-friendly

-A family-friendly product or service is one that is considered to be suitable for all members of an average family.
+A family-friendly product or service is one that is generally considered by a culture to be suitable for all members of an average family.
 Family-friendly restaurants are ones that provide service to families that have young children.
 Frequently, family-friendly products avoid marketing solely to children and attempt to make the product palatable to adults as well.

-History of the concept

-The concept behind the term family-friendly is a friendly modern society and dates back to antiquity.
-The Ancient Romans called their society as the "way of elders".
-In India, it was known by the Hindus in Dharma as the "way of mammals", whose sequences are followed by deities.

-At present, family-friendly still continues to be a part of society along with mass media, event venues, fun centers, genealogy, traditions, economics, education, values, leisure, hospitality, biographical societies, laws and politics.

 Politics

 In politics, new workplace legislation may be introduced to strengthen the family unit through giving parents more flexible family-friendly working hours or educational reforms to helping children with special needs and to give parents more control over how they are schooled.

 Hospitality industry

-The concept of family-friendliness within the tourism sector is constantly evolving.
-Hotels concentrate new services towards family-friendliness in a narrower concept such as child- (kids stay and eat free) and pet-friendliness (pet friendly hotel chains) within the overall family-friendliness customer oriented concept.
+In the 2010s, hotels in the United States began to concentrate services into narrower concepts such as child-friendliness (where children stay and eat free) and pet-friendliness within the overall family-friendliness customer oriented concept.